 For SMBs, the ability to select the preferred picture to display in the search engine results pages relieves a lot of stress.

 Brand logos have become a lot more significant with the roll out of the new GMB update.
-Listings that display core details, like phone numbers and opening times, now show the logo in the profile’s top-right section.
+Listings that display core details, like phone numbers and opening times, now show the logo in the profile’s top-right section and if you want to create splendid logo design then check out Designhill Logo Maker.

 Thanks to the new “photo display” module, images uploaded by a business will show up in the listing prominently and quickly.
 Upload multiple images of your business to the gallery.
 Select pictures that highlight various features of your business and give your customers more to consider when making a purchase decision.